School of Nursing

 Alternate Status

 An alternate admission list is implemented when more students meeting the admission criteria have applied than can be accommodated in the space available.
-If space becomes available to accommodate additional eligible students, the alternate list will be activated.
-Alternate status is recognized only in the semester of application.
+The alternate list will be activated if space becomes available to accommodate additional eligible students.
+Alternate status is recognized only during the application semester.

 Reapplication

-All students reapplying to the Baccalaureate nursing program must meet the current admission criteria such as minimum GPA for nursing prerequisites, completion of prerequisite courses, and any other current criteria in order to be eligible for admission.
-Re-applicants will be subject to the same admission criteria and consideration as an initial applicant.
-Students who are reapplying must follow all steps detailed in the School of Nursing website (http://www.isu.edu/nursing/).
+All students reapplying to the Baccalaureate nursing program must meet the current admission criteria.
+Reapplying students must follow all steps detailed in the School of Nursing website

 Additional Considerations for Nursing Programs